-This is my favorite recipe to use when making my Overnight Breakfast Strata and Garlic Bread.
-It’s absolutely delicious and the ingredients are so simple.
+This is my favorite bread to use when making my Overnight Breakfast Strata and of course… garlic bread.
+There is nothing like fresh bread, it is delicious and the ingredients are so simple!
 No oil adds to a chewier texture that is common in a traditional style French bread.

 What You’ll Need:

-Bread machine– You will need a 2 pound machine for this recipe.
-Even though we are baking it in the oven, it still makes a VERY large dough.
-Anything smaller will run the risk of overflowing.
-Most of the time I use my Hamilton Beach 2lb. machine.
+Bread machine– You will need a 1.5 or 2 pound machine for this recipe.
+Even though we are baking it in the oven, it still makes large amount of dough, approximately 850 grams.

-Bread Flour– Flour made for bread making has a higher protein aka gluten content.
-The higher amount of gluten gives it amore chewy texture and structure.
-It can still be made with All-Purpose in a pinch, but I highly recommend using Bread Flour since we are using such simple ingredients, it’s worth it.
+Bread Flour– This type of flour has a higher gluten content.
+The higher amount of gluten adds to the structure of the loaf.
+It can still be made with all-purpose in a pinch, but I highly recommend using bread flour.

-Instant Yeast- I exclusively use Instant Yeast aka Rapid Rise or Bread Machine Yeast with my recipes.
-I recommend buying it in a large 1-pound pack and storing it in the freezer.
-It’s more economical to buy in bulk and if you get hooked on homemade bread, you will be so happy that you have it on hand.
+Instant Yeast- I recommend buying it in a large 1-pound pack and storing in an air-tight container in the freezer to keep it fresh.
+It’s more economical to buy in bulk and if you get hooked on homemade bread, you will be so happy that you have a good supply on hand.

 Small Silicone Spatula– This is a must when checking on your dough at the start of the cycle.
-The pan will scratch easily if you use regular utensils.
-Truth be told I have 3 of these and I use them for so many things in my kitchen.
+The pan will scratch easily if you use regular utensils, so a small silicone spatula is perfect.

-Digital Thermometer– Not only is this handy for checking the “doneness” of my baked goods it is necessity when dealing with more finicky recipes that require specific temperatures for the ingredients.
-In this recipe, I love it because the loaf is so large, I don’t have to guess when it’s done and hope for the best.
-If it reads 190 F- 200 F then I know it’s done.
+Digital Thermometer– Not only is this handy for checking that it is cooked all of the way through, it is helpful to make sure If it reads 190 F- 200 F then I know it’s done.

 Rolling Pin- Shaping the dough is as easy as using a rolling pin to make a rectangle and roll it into a loaf.
-Pinch the sides and you are pretty much done.
+Pinch the sides and set aside for the final rise.